What Is Protestantism & Why Is it Important?

 It is interesting that as Dr. Martin Luther received his doctorate at Wittenberg University, he vowed, with the other graduates, “I swear to defend evangelical truth vigorously.”
 We, thus, see that “evangelical” was a word already in use by Luther and others well before October 31, 1517 (the date when Luther nailed the 95 Theses on the door at Wittenberg).
 Evangelical is an English word derived from the Greek, Evangel.
 This good biblical word is one employed to describe the proclamation of the Good News of Jesus Christ: that what God has required, God has supplied, in Christ Jesus.
 This is what Luther vowed to defend, even before his own personal reformation.

 Evangelical is, first and always, one who declares the Gospel, the Evangel, the Good News of Jesus Christ.
 Protestantism is essentially evangelical in its theology and practice.
-Protestant thought is concerned with the fulfilling of the Great Commission in the world according to the Scriptures.
+Protestant thought is concerned with the fulfillment of the Great Commission in the world according to the Scriptures.
 So, the evangel of God is the living legacy of Protestantism.
 The phrase became more particularly associated with enthusiastic movements like Methodism during the eighteenth-century Wesleyan evangelical revivals and the First Great Awakening in America with Jonathan Edwards and George Whitefield.
-The term was increasingly used to describe those Protestants most active in missions, preaching for personal renewal, and for responding to the “cultural mandate” (bringing every area of life under the Lordship of Jesus Christ).4
+The term was increasingly used to describe those Protestants most active in missions, preaching for personal renewal, and responding to the “cultural mandate” (bringing every area of life under the Lordship of Jesus Christ).4

 Protestantism is a Mosaic